blbadger/blbadger.github.io/input-representation.md

 The generated input representation $a_g$ does indeed change noticeably during training, but it is clear that this change does not affect the tendancy for deep layers to lack uniqueness in their representations.
 Indeed this is clear from the theory expoused in the last section, as the convolutional operation remains non-invertible after training and the spiky ball geometry would not necessarily be expected to disappear as well.

-Instead, it appears that the possible inputs that make some representation close to the target tensor is re-arranged such that now the important pieces of information (in the above case the snout and nose of a dog) are found in the representation, even if the non-uniqueness remains.
+Instead, it appears that during training the possible inputs that make some representation close to the target tensor are re-arranged such that the important pieces of information (in the above case the snout and nose of a dog) are found in the representation, even if the non-uniqueness remains.

 ### Implications of imperfect input representation